RoboCupAtHomeJP/AtHome2025/rules/S-OPL/hm_en.md

   </tr>
 </table>

-## Referee (TC) Actions
+## Referee (OC) Actions
 - Gather 30 minutes before the competition starts to check connections with the competitors.
 - Score the competition based on the score sheet.
-- Verify the scoring with other TCs.
+- Verify the scoring with other OCs.
 - Submit the score sheet.

 > [!NOTE]
-> TCs are selected from each team and will perform the above tasks for other teams' competitions.
+> OCs are selected from each team and will perform the above tasks for other teams' competitions.

 ## Remarks